0330 822 0505

 It’s worth considering all the options available before getting a mortgage on your own.
 There are lenders out there who will still give you a joint mortgage offer even if one applicant has a bad credit score or low income.

-As this type of mortgage isn’t so straightforward, it’s best to speak with an experienced broker before you apply so they can offer advice on what the best route may be for you to take and help guide you through the process.
+As this type of mortgage isn’t straightforward, it’s best to speak with an experienced broker before you apply so they can offer advice on what the best route may be and help guide you through the process.

 How do you apply for a single mortgage?

 Whatever type of mortgage you’re applying for, a lender will want to carry out a thorough check of your finances and suitability for the loan.
-Here’s a few simple steps you can take to make the process much more straightforward:
+Here are a few simple steps you can take to make the process much more straightforward:

 Step 1.
 Prepare your documents